Gabertho/PathPursuit/README.md

 ## Trajectory Planning
 For trajectory planning, we implemented the A* (Astar) algorithm, which calculates the optimal path between the starting and ending points, using a function composed of the cost of the movement plus a heuristic.
 The heuristic used was Manhattan, as it generates paths that are relatively more "distant from obstacles", such as walls, in relation to the Euclidean distance, which reduces possible collision problems.

-The map, obtained in the previous step, is published by the topic /map (package map_server), and used as an Occupancy Grid in the implementation of the A* algorithm (astar.cpp and astar.h)
+The map, obtained in the previous step, is published by the topic /map (package map_server), and used as an Occupancy Grid in the implementation of the A* algorithm (astar.cpp and astar.h).
+We used, as base, the Astar code provided on: https://github.com/lh9171338/Astar/tree/master

 Pseudocode: